Why Should I Use Custom Workflows in Project Management Software?

 - Not Started

 - In Review

 Some standard workflows may also offer additional options such as “Deferred” and “Canceled.”
 Unfortunately, with basic solutions, these standard workflows can’t be edited or modified.
-If they don’t align with your organization’s processes, you have no ability to change them.
+If they don’t align with your organization’s processes, you cannot change them.

 Project management software with custom workflows enables you to create your own sequences and status groupings so you can match them to the established processes and workflows of your company.